awanitsingh/Spotter-ELD-Trip-Planner-Log-Generator/README.md

-# Full Stack Spotter - ELD Trip Planner & Log Generator
+# Spotter - ELD Trip Planner & Log Generator

 A full-stack application built with Django and React that calculates trip routes and generates Electronic Logging Device (ELD) daily log sheets for commercial drivers.